atreyasha/spp-explainability/README.md

                          (default: 5)
 ```

-To compare SoPa++ and regex proxy model pair(s) using our defaults on the CPU, execute:
+To compare SoPa++ and RE proxy model pair(s) using our defaults on the CPU, execute:

 ```shell
 bash scripts/compare_model_pairs.sh "/glob/to/model/log/*/director(ies)"
 ```

-To compare SoPa++ and regex proxy model pair(s) using our defaults on a GPU, execute:
+To compare SoPa++ and RE proxy model pair(s) using our defaults on a GPU, execute:

 ```shell
 bash scripts/compare_model_pairs_gpu.sh "/glob/to/model/log/*/director(ies)"